Market Insights

 • Its lower volumetric energy content, which means that twice the amount of space is required to generate an equivalent amount of energy as conventional bunker fuels

-Chemical Market Analytics’ previous view was that Methanol’s lower energy content compared with traditional bunker fuels means it is not suitable for long voyages but has a niche opportunity in short-haul voyages or inland waterways: ferries, barges, tugboats, pilot vessels etc. While this is still partially true, the increasing pressure of the sustainability agenda has prompted a growing number of announcements of newbuild ships that are capable of running on methanol.
+Chemical Market Analytics’ previous view was that Methanol’s lower energy content compared with traditional bunker fuels means it is not suitable for long voyages but has a niche opportunity in short-haul voyages or inland waterways: ferries, barges, tugboats, pilot vessels etc. While this is still partially true, the increasing pressure of the sustainability agenda has prompted a growing number of announcements of new-built ships capable of running on methanol.
 Therefore, methanol may have a more mainstream future as a marine fuel than previously thought.

 In terms of economics, the gap between the fuel oil price and the methanol price has generally not been favorable in the interim period – at least until 2019 and 2022, when high crude oil prices made the economics for methanol more favorable.